 Academic accommodations are those adjustments which allow equal access to academic programs and include classroom and assessment accommodations.
 Environmental accommodations provide equal access to facilities and may include housing and parking accommodations.

-Accommodations are included in a letter which students give to professors after the meeting with the Director of Disability Services, completing an intake interview, reviewing documentation, and determining appropriate accommodations through an interactive process.
+Accommodations are included in a letter which students give to professors after the meeting with the Director of Disability Resources, completing an intake interview, reviewing documentation, and determining appropriate accommodations through an interactive process.
 Interview meetings occur either prior to or at the beginning of the first semester the eligible student with a disability requests services and attends classes.

 Some frequently used academic accommodations include but are not limited to: